AidanHibbard/olallie/docs/getting-started.md

 console.log(store.count); // 1
 ```

-Although Olallie will infer the types in your stores state, however, you can add stricter types.
+Although Olallie will infer the types in your stores state, you can add stricter types.

 ```ts
 interface State {